dspasyuk/llama.cui/README.md

 </details>
 <details><summary> <H1> Embeddings: Local Documents and Web</H1></summary>

-llama.cui supports embeddings from a text file (see the docs folder), MongoDB and Web (duckduckgo).
+llama.cui supports embeddings from a text file (see the docs folder), MongoDB, and Web (duckduckgo).

 You will need to delete the existing DB folder before running llama.cui.
 The new database will be generated on the next request for embedding (select use database in the bottom left corner of the UI interface to generate the database)